Oklahoma Visual Artist Emergency Grants FAQs

 Recipients notified by Submittable: December 19

 W-9 and funding agreement returned to OVAC: December 21

 Funding dispersed by: December 23

 Privacy and other information

 The information collected in this application is only used to indicate eligibility.
 Information will not be shared externally, and will not affect any other application submitted to the Oklahoma Visual Arts Coalition (OVAC Artist Grants, sponsored exhibitions, etc.).
 Any questions regarding finances, demographics, and geographic information are not used to determine eligibility and are collected to help OVAC achieve equitable practices in future outreach and programming.

 We recognize that artists’ needs will exceed our capacity to fund.
-Please visit our Artist Relief page to view other emergency grants that are accessible to Oklahoma artists; please see if your needs qualify and apply.
+OVAC is continuing to update and share information on other emergency grants that are accessible to Oklahoma artists.
+Please visit our Artist Relief page here to view other relief opportunities.